robipozzi/windfire-restaurants-devops/aws/README.md

     * 3 Subnets             - they are defined within the Availability zone: 1 Frontend subnet, 1 Backend subnet and 1 Subnet for Bastion Host
     * 3 NACLs               - each Network ACL is defined for and associated to one subnet
     * 3 Security Groups     - Security Groups are defined for server roles, 1 for Web Servers, 1 for Backend Servers and 1 for the Bastion Host
-* *ec2.tf* - this Terraform configuration creates 3 EC2 instances:
+* *ec2.tf* - Terraform configuration that creates 3 EC2 instances:
     * 1 Bastion Host in Bastion subnet, associated to the related Network ACL and Security Group
     * 1 Web Server in Frontend subnet, associated to the related Network ACL and Security Group
     * 1 Backend Server in Backend subnet, associated to the related Network ACL and Security Group